Skip to main content

 9.1 Notification

-Elnora will notify Customer of any Personal Data Breach without undue delay, and in any event within seventy-two (72) hours of Elnora confirming that a Personal Data Breach has occurred.
+Elnora will notify Customer of any Personal Data Breach without undue delay, and in any event within seventy-two (72) hours of Elnora becoming aware that a Personal Data Breach has occurred.
+Where the full scope of the breach is not yet established, an initial notification will be made within the seventy-two (72) hour period and supplemented as further information becomes available, in accordance with §9.2.

 9.2 Notification Content